Add a touch of mystery to your garden with this dark beauty.

 A simple way to remember when to plant your tulips is Mother`s Day!
 It is ideal because by this time of year the soil has cooled sufficiently for planting.
 It doesn’t have to be on the day but as long as you are around the date.

-All our bulbs are ready to grow; they do not need to be chilled.
+All our bulbs are ready to grow; they do not need to be chilled, which is one less thing to do.

 It is a good idea to prepare the soil for their arrival by adding some delicious organic matter.
 Tulips need good drainage and at least six hours sun a day to flower at their best.
 Plant the bulbs 15-20cm deep with the pointed end up.
 Space your tulips 10-20cm apart, planting closer for a more spectacular show.